laharpatel327/EcommerceAPI/README.md

 # EcommerceAPI
-Checkout endpoint added to calculate the toal price for all watches requested.
+Checkout endpoint added to calculate the total price with discounts applied for all watches requested.

-\\ Checkout Endpoint is added to this project to do calculation on number of watches based on the discount prices.
+\\ Checkout Endpoint is added to this project to do calculation on number of watches based on the discounted prices.
 Two projects are added:
 EcommerceCheckoutAPI
 CheckoutWebApi.UnitTests